Mirza Ghalib (film): Critical reception

 While reviewing the film, Samira Sood of The Print called Suraiya the "soul" of the film and stated: "This movie belongs to Suraiya, whose voice communicates not only love, longing, hope and heartbreak, but the centuries-old magic of Ghalib."
 She added, "The beauty of the film, is that it actually doesn’t focus so much on Ghalib’s life yet manages to bring his words alive.
 And the reason for that is Suraiya.
 Ghalib’s verses with Suraiya’s golden voice and Ghulam Mohammad’s lilting tunes that are still hummed today."

 Box office

-Mirza Ghalib (1954 film) was the fourth highest grossing film, among the Top Earners at the Box Office in 1954.
+Mirza Ghalib (1954 film) was the fourth highest grossing film, among the Top Earners at the Box Office in India in 1954.